DataDog/otel-profiling-agent/README.md

 ### Local symbol upload (Experimental)

 For compiled languages (C/C++/Rust/Go), the profiling-agent can upload local symbols (when available) to Datadog for symbolication.
-Symbols need to be available locally (unstripped binairies).
+Symbols need to be available locally (unstripped binaries).

 To enable local symbol upload:
 1. Set the `DD_EXPERIMENTAL_LOCAL_SYMBOL_UPLOAD` environment variable to `true`.